SB79 Transit Oriented Development Upzoning

 - Apply jurisdictional population rules

-- Produce a policy-compliant TOD zone layer for the Bay Area
+- Produce a TOD zone layer for the Bay Area that complies with SB 79.

-The resulting datasets will serve as the authoritative SB79 TOD geography for Alameda, San Francisco, San Mateo, and Santa Clara counties.
+The resulting datasets will serve as the authoritative SB79 TOD geography for the nine-county San Francisco Bay Area.
+In the Bay Area, the law applies to Alameda, San Francisco, San Mateo, and Santa Clara counties.

 Project Scope:

-- Data Collection – Gather GTFS feeds, Caltrans HQTS data, jurisdiction boundaries, and transit station datasets.
+- Data Collection – Gather General Transit Feed Specification (GTFS) feeds, Caltrans High-Quality Transit Stops (HQTS) data, jurisdiction boundaries, and transit station datasets.

 - Data Preparation / Modeling – Identify TOD-eligible stops, classify tiers, construct pedestrian access points, and generate TOD bands.